cancerDHC/ccdh-terminology-service/docs/quick_start.md

 git submodule update --init --recursive
 ```

-Because the PDC json files are under git lfs, install git-lfs if you
-haven't, then pull the content with git lfs.
+Because the PDC json files are under Git LFS (Large File Storage), it must be installed in the repository.
+Follow [these instrucions](https://git-lfs.github.com/) for installling Git LFS on your machine.
+Then, install it in the repo via `git lfs install`.
+Then, pull the content with git lfs.

 ```shell
 cd crdc-nodes/PDC-Public/documentation/prod/json